 - UNLV’s Environmentally Friendly Science and Engineering Building is Monitored for Earthquake Shaking

-This video presents a visualization of how the Atwood Building in Anchorage, Alaska shook during a M7.1 earthquake.
-The building was instrumented by U.S. Geological Survey to obtain data to study its behavior and performance during strong shaking.
+These videos present a visualization of how the Atwood Building and Frontier Building in Anchorage, Alaska shook during the M7.1 earthquake on January 24, 2016.
+The buildings were instrumented by U.S. Geological Survey to obtain data to study their behavior and performance during strong shaking.